The Specials' Horace Panter on Terry Hall's final days and cause of death

 Posted by Horace Panter on Tuesday, December 20, 2022

-Hall, was born in Coventry in 1959, and joined the Specials as their vocalist shortly after the band’s formation in 1977.
-He remained active with the band into this year, with his last show taking place as part of the Beautiful Days festival in Devon this August.
+Hall was born in Coventry in 1959, and joined the Specials as their vocalist shortly after the band’s formation in 1977.
+After departing the band in 1981 and rejoining in 2008, he remained active with the band into this year, with his last show taking place as part of the Beautiful Days festival in Devon this August.
 The band’s last release with Hall was the compilation ‘Protest Songs 1924-2012’, which arrived in September 2021.

 After news of his death emerged, tributes poured in for Hall.
 Among those who honoured the legendary frontman was former Specials bandmate Neville Staple.
 “I was deeply saddened to hear about Terry Hall’s passing on Sunday,” Staple tweeted.
 “We knew Terry had been unwell but didn’t realise how serious until recently.
 We had only just confirmed some 2023 joint music agreements together.
 This has hit me.”